 Skip advert

 Advertisement - Article continues below

-You don’t just risk a visual hit from a car that’s been nicked and scraped over time – you could also lose out financially, as a scuffed or damaged car won’t be worth as much as one that’s been looked after better.
-This is especially worth bearing in mind if you lease a car or have bought one through finance, as the car’s predicted value at the end of the agreement will be dependent on what condition it’s in.
+Looking after your car's paintwork is a simple way of retaining its visual appeal and slowing down the ageing process.
+You don’t just risk a visual hit from a car that’s been scratched and scraped over time – you could also lose out financially when it’s time to sell your car, because a scuffed or damaged car won’t be worth as much as one that’s in pristine condition.
+This is especially worth bearing in mind if you lease a car or have bought one through finance, because the car’s predicted value at the end of the agreement will be dependent on what condition it’s in.
 If the scrapes and scratches are particularly bad, you could face hefty repair shop bills, too.

+Skip advert